nextcloud/all-in-one/reverse-proxy.md

 ## 1. Add this to your reverse proxy config

-**Please note:** Since the Apache container gets spawned by the mastercontainer, there is **NO** way to provide custom docker labels or custom environmental variables for the Apache container.
+**Please note:** Since the Apache container gets created by the mastercontainer, there is **NO** way to provide custom docker labels or custom environmental variables for the Apache container.
 So please do not attempt to do this because you will fail!
 Only the documented way will work!

 ### Apache